CityofSantaMonica/youthtechprogram/_alum_quotes/group-1/Nick-Gottlieb.md

 group: 1
 ---

 For me, YTP was my first real taste of what the tech industry was like.
-From networking, to web design, YTP showed me how to be successful in such a fast paced competitive industry
+From networking, to web design, YTP showed me how to be successful in such a fast paced competitive industry.